jonathanhogg/flitter/docs/tutorial.md

 Names can be introduced with `let` in any expression sequence.
 The name will only be bound within that sequence (and only for expressions following the `let`).
 Therefore, outside of the loop the name `k` is not defined.

+!["Hello World!" written in white with a long rainbow 3D shadow and "Figure 1" small in the top-left corner](tutorial_images/tutorial5.jpg)

 ## Template Functions